 One more thing!

-It is human nature that makes us despise people who condemn us, criticize us, discourage us, or judge us, and that is why I have tried with all my might to eliminate these behaviors from my life.
-This includes condemning, criticizing, discouraging and/or judging myself.
+It is human conditioning that makes us despise people who condemn us, criticize us, discourage us, or judge us, and that is why I have tried with all my might to eliminate these behaviors from my life.
+This includes condemning, criticizing, discouraging, and/or judging myself.